skywondor/kingshot/kvk.md

 Conseils : Profitez de ce moment crucial pour étudier votre adversaire.
 Une tactique fortement recommandée consiste à créer un nouveau personnage dans ce royaume.
 Cette mission de collecte de renseignements vous permettra d'observer de près ses joueurs les plus puissants et ses alliances, vous offrant ainsi un avantage stratégique.

 ## Phase 2: Prep Phase - 5 Days

+### English
 This phase is a 5-day point-earning marathon that directly impacts the final battle.
-The kingdom that scores more points during the KingShot KvK Prep Phase wins the critical "State Bonus" for the Battle Phase.
+The kingdom that scores more points during the Prep Phase wins the critical "State Bonus" for the Battle Phase.

-Key Principle: Success in the KingShot KvK Prep Phase requires kingdom-wide participation.
+Key Principle: Success in the Prep Phase requires kingdom-wide participation.
 A single player or alliance cannot win it alone.

-Important Social Advice for KvK KingShot:

-Respect all players and encourage participation.
+Tips: Respect all players and encourage participation.
 Do not zero alliances that have high-spending players ("spenders").
-If these key players quit the game out of frustration, it will be a devastating loss for the entire server in all future KingShot KvK events.
+If these key players quit the game out of frustration, it will be a devastating loss for the entire server in all future KvK events.
+Each day, you can win rewards.
-Daily Point-Earning Tasks (First 5 Days):

-Day 1: City Construction
+#### Day 1: City Construction

-Raise Governor Gear Charm max score by 1: 70 Points Use 1 Truegold to upgrade a building: 2,000 Points
+* Raise Governor Gear Charm max score by 1: 70 Points
+* Use 1 Truegold to upgrade a building: 2,000 Points
-Use 1m of Speedups (Construction/Research/Training): 30 Points each
+* Use 1m of Speedups (Construction/Research/Training): 30 Points each
-Finish 1 Intel Mission: 6,000 Points
+* Finish 1 Intel Mission: 6,000 Points

-Charm Level → Level Up Score (reference from in‑game task scoring):
+#### Day 1 tips
+Use only:

-Governor Charm Level	Level Up Score
+* Raise Governor Gear Charm
-1	625
-2	1,250
-3	3,125
-4	8,750
-5	11,250
-6	12,500
-7	12,500
-8	13,000
-9	14,000
-10	15,000
-11	16,000
+* Truegold
+* Speedups for construction
+* Intel missions

 Day 2: Basic Skills Up

 Use 1 Truegold to upgrade a building: 2,000 Points